 Research a minimum of 3 references.
-(Try to not use websites ending in .com) Kid sites are easier to understand.
-Websites ending in .edu, .org. or college/university websites are wonderful.
+(Try to not use websites ending in .com) Websites ending in .edu, .org., websites for students, or college/university websites are wonderful.
 You can even use a video on youtube as a reference (just make sure it has good information and that you have permission to watch it.)